 “We used to think of these tiny pieces of genetic material as junk,” Corry said.
 “Now we know that they are off-switches for protein-coding genes.

 “This could be a therapeutic finding.
 We could design drugs to inhibit the microRNA through inhalation,” he said.

-Nature Immunology co-authors include You, Antony Rodrigues and Tianshu Yang, all of Baylor; and Samuel, Marcano and Sikkema of Rice.
-Corry, Kheradmand and Tour were authors on both reports.
+Nature Immunology co-authors include You, Antony Rodrigues, and Tianshu Yang, all of Baylor; and Samuel, Marcano and Sikkema of Rice.
+Corry, Kheradmand, and Tour were the authors on both reports.

 The National Institutes of Health and the U.S. Veterans Affairs Office of Research and Development supported the research.